andreasdominik/SusiTime/README.md

-# ADoSnipsTemplate
+# SusiTime

-This is a template skill for the SnipsHermesQnD framework for Snips.ai written in Julia.
+A simple skill to tell the time for **Snips** and **Susi**, a (Susi is no Snips)-framework to run Snips-skills without Snips (esp. without the Snips console).

+The skill is written in Julia with the SnipsHermesQnD framework.

  The full documentation is just work-in-progress!
  Current version can be visited here: